Quick summary

 Note: This method doesn’t save config files, Steam Cloud saves, and custom content.

-Option #6: Resync via Steam Cloud
+Option #6: Resynchronize via Steam Cloud

 Lastly, we have a way to recover deleted game saves for titles that use Steam Cloud to store your data.
 This option only works in scenarios where your game hasn’t shut down successfully, like if you’ve experienced BSOD or an unexpected power outage.
 To restore your saves you will need to …

-1. Visit Your Steam Cloud.
+1. Visit your Steam Cloud.

-2. Locate Your Game and Click on Show Files.
+2. Locate your game and click on Show Files.
 This will give you the path to the folder where all of your saves for the particular game are stored.Locate Your Game and Click on Show Files

-3. Exit the Steam and Delete the Save Folder.
+3. Exit the Steam and delete the save folder.
 This prevents the app from automatically uploading previous save point back to the cloud, which would overwrite your progress.
 We also recommend that you create a copy of your save folder, just in case something goes wrong.delete game saves

 4. Relaunch the Steam.
 The app will now re-sync the data so that you get your most recent save.Relaunch the Steam

-5. Start the Game.
+5. Start the game.
 If everything went smoothly, your latest save will be restored.

 FAQ